inesea/hhh-resume-tool/README.md

 Open the app in the browser at `http://localhost:1234/`.

-Load your own resume details by updating file `client/data/resume.json`.
+If you'd like to load your own resume details - update file `client/data/resume.json`.